 1. Reimagine the creative

-was used to create an eBook and subsequent posts.
-The goal: create once,
+Everything was used as much as possible.
+Blog posts became eBooks and videos on social.
+Likewise, the podcast was used to create an eBook and subsequent posts.
+The goal: create once, publish everywhere.

 2. Test and improve

-with a 3.6 percent increase in CTR.
-Bright colours also outperformed whites and
+Likewise, carousel ads worked too, with a 3.6 percent increase in CTR.
+Bright colours also outperformed whites and greys.

 As a final test, Miller developed three types of posts for success: power pages (long-form how-tos); strong editorial-based opinion pieces; and research.
 Power pages drove relevancy; editorial drove CTR; and research drove backlinks in a trifecta of content marketing juice.

 3. Remove exit intent

 In a bold move, the team removed exit intent from many of its blogs.
 Instead of linking to other blogs, they used two CTAs based solely on sales: essentially giving users no other option than to convert.
 It worked wonders and was one of the big parts of increasing